 Mistake #6: Autoplay Audio or Video Content

-Audio and video on your homepage can increase your conversions.
+Audio and video on your homepage can increase your conversions and boost your search engine results.
 If you want to stop telling weak stories and begin to influence buying decisions, podcasts or video marketing could help.

 In this age of intense competition, you can use podcasts or videos on your homepage to create an even stronger impression on your users, the way Switch Video does.
 Take a look: